 And now I am handing over to Agile and DevOps

+And that’s the moment where Agile and DevOps comes into play.
 DevOps principles and the Agile way of working are methodology options (just like manual & waterfall) how you prioritise, define, build, test and deliver capabilities or capability uplifts.
 You could call Agile and DevOps also ‘enabling capabilities’ if you like.
+And that’s really it.
+Simples.

 Now, it’s easy to see how things get confusing when people who write Java Enterprise Edition (J2EE) based software get referred to as Enterprise Architects.
 But the problem is not with Enterprise Architecture, the problem is that those people are simply not Enterprise Architects.